-This deliverable presents the state of the art and technology regarding the ASSUME project.
+This deliverable presents the state of the art and technology regarding the ASSUME project for the year 2017.
 The related technologies for the main work packages of the project including WP2 (Scalable Zero-Defect Analysis for Single-Core Systems), WP3 (System engineering methodology and standards), WP4 (Synthesis of predictable concurrent systems), and WP5 (Zero-defect analysis for multi-core systems) are discussed.
 Also, the related projects for ASSUME are elaborated in the document.